PalworldModding/Docs/docs/palworld-modding-kit/install-part-2.md

 sidebar_position: 2
 ---

-# Installation Of The PDK - Part 2
+# PDK Setup & Config - Part 2

 With the prerequisites out of the way, we are ready to download the sdk.